System using anamorphic lens to project an image of aspect ratio 2.35:1.

 The anamorphic principle is as follows: a cylindrical lens over a normal spherical lens squeezes a 2X horizontal picture onto a standard 35mm frame.

-When projecting through a complimentary lens, this produces a wide picture ratio of 2.55 to 1. with 4-track magnetic sound, or 2.35 to 1 with optical sound (the original CinemaScope used a ratio of 2.66 to 1).
+When projecting through a complementary lens, this produces a wide picture ratio of 2.55 to 1. with 4-track magnetic sound, or 2.35 to 1 with optical sound (the original CinemaScope used a ratio of 2.66 to 1).

 Case, D., 1985, Motion Picture Film Processing, Media Manuals, Focal Press, London, Boston